kirbyj/vPhon/README.md

 ## Thank You

-Thanks to Doug Cooper, Paul Sidwell, Marc Brunell, and Mark Alves for many useful comments and suggestions.
+Thanks to Doug Cooper, Paul Sidwell, Marc Brunelle, Mark Alves, and Luke Bradley for many useful comments and suggestions, and to Branislav Gerazov and Jia-Cing Ruan (阮家慶) for their help with the Python 3 port.
 Any errors or inconsistencies are, of course, mine alone, but I would love to hear about them.

 ## References

 Alves, Mark J. (2007a).
 "A look at North-Central Vietnamese."
 In *SEALS XII*, ed.
-R. Wayland et al., Canberra, Australia.
+R. Wayland et al., Canberra, Australia, pp. 1-7.

 Alves, Mark J. and Nguyễn Duy Hương.
 (2007b).
 "Notes on Thanh-Chương Vietnamese in Nghệ-an Province".
 In *SEALS VIII*, ed.
 M. Alves et al., Canberra, Australia, pp. 1-9.